GeneralMagicio/gm-planning/.github/ISSUE_TEMPLATE/new-project---proposal.md

 ---
-name: New Project Proposal
+name: New Project / Proposal
 about: Describe this issue template's purpose here.
 title: ''
 labels: ''
 assignees: ''

 ---

-#Title goes here

 ##What?